|Project:||ESR-3: PhD at Oxford University, United Kingdom|

 Spin Effects in Organic Solar Cells

 Our goals within the European Innovative Training Network (ITN) SEPOMO – Spins in Efficient Photovoltaic devices based on Organic Molecules – are to bring the performance of OSCs forward by taking advantage of the so far unexplored degree of freedom of photogenerated species in organic materials, their spin.
 Within SEPOMO, 13 early stage researchers from several different disciplines will be working on various aspects of this topic.
 The goal of this project is to provide an estimate of how much spin effects can enhance the performance of OSC.
 This will involve the fabrication of OSCs using vacuum deposition and exploring novel concepts to use triplet-triplet annihilation to improve the performance of OSCs.
 The made devices will be extensively characterised to compare standard and spin-enhanced solar cells.
 Furthermore, materials developed as part of SEPOMO by our collaborators will be combined with state-of-the-art devices.

-Being an ITN Project, this PhD will involve several secondments to our partners.
+Being an ITN Project, the successful candidate will do several secondments to our partners.
 Currently planned are three months at the Technical University of Dresden, Germany, for learning about vacuum processing of OSC, three months at the Technical University of Chemnitz, Germany, for being trained in transient measurement techniques and finally, one month at K.J.
 Lesker in Hastings, UK, for training in advanced thin film processing.